 Krishna says to Arjuna: Asanśayaṁ mahābāhō manō durnigrahaṁ calaṁ Abhyāsēna tu kauntēya vairāgyēṇa ca gr̥hītā.(Bhagavad Gita, 6.35) O Warrior!
 Doubtlessly, it is an extraordinary feat to conquer one’s mind.
 But, Arjuna!
 With practice and dispassion it is possible.

 If the aspirant continues to find joy in materialistic or sensory pursuits of the external world, his journey to discover the inner one will be a drag.
 His efforts are going to be diluted.
-Dispassion comes as a result of reflecting on the temporary, illusory, and selfish nature of the material world as well as with the conscious effort of letting go (tyāga) all that binds you.
+Dispassion comes as a result of reflecting on the temporary, illusory, and selfish nature of the material world as well as with the conscious effort of letting go (tyāga) of all that binds you.
 A genuine seeker has both.

 If you can enjoy with no attachments, you have learned the art of living.
 It is not the joy itself but the attachment to such joy that binds one.
 Detachment comes from staying even under all circumstances.
-And evenness comes from an ever-present mind that helps you remember to stay course.
+And evenness comes from an ever-present mind that helps you remember to stay the course.
 An alert mind, in turn, is a natural outcome of good meditation.

-2. Siddha —The Guru
+2. The Siddha —The Guru

-The right guru can dispel your doubts, help you cross the hurdles, and assist you in spiritual attainment faster and better than you on your own.
+The right guru can dispel your doubts, help you cross hurdles, and assist you in spiritual attainment faster and better than you on your own.

 abhavētsaṅgayuktānāṁ tathā viśvāsnāmapi, gurupūjāvihinānāṁ tathā ca bahusaṅginām.
 Mithyāvādaratānāṁ tathā ca niṣṭhurabhāṣiṇām, gurusantōṣahinānāṁ na sid'dhiḥ syātkadācana.
 (Shiva Samhita, 3.17-18) The one who is attached to the material world, lacks faith, has no devotion towards his guru, rejoices in socializing, lies, speaks harshly, disregards guru's needs is unlikely to attain his spiritual goal.

 A guru is not indispensable.
 I am deviating from the word of the scriptures with the previous statement; I am doing so based on my personal experience and observations.
 However, the right guru can certainly accelerate your journey.
-If you lack the burning desire, even God cannot help you attain your goal, let alone any guru in the human body.
+If you lack the burning desire, even God cannot help you attain your goal, let alone any guru in a human body.
 Just like a competent spiritual master can bring out the best in his disciple, a devoted disciple can also get the best from his guru.

-Devotion, faith, honesty, service are the ingredients of the right recipe.
+Devotion, faith, honesty, and service are the ingredients for the right recipe.
 If your guru wants material things from you or if his giving time to you is dependent on how much you have to offer, forget that guru like a bad dream.
 How can the one who has not risen from desires himself instruct you on dispassion?

-Guru banāyō jāni kē, pāni pīyō chāni kē, Drink water after filtering and make guru after examining, a famous saying in the Nath sect.
+Guru banāyō jāni kē, pāni pīyō chāni kē, Drink water after filtering and make a guru after examining, a famous saying in the Nath sect.
 It has traveled verbally so I am unsure of its origin.

-3. Sadhya — The Goal
+3. The Sadhya — The Goal

 The third important pillar is the goal, sadhya (साध्य).
 It is pivotal to know your target.
 The yoga of self-transformation has many milestones that are aimed at guiding the seeker.
-If you do not know your goal, attainment of anything will mean everything, or achieving everything may mean nothing.
+If you do not know your goal, an attainment of anything will mean everything, or achieving everything may mean nothing.
 The course of action can only be charted if you know the destination.

 Some may want occult powers, others, Samadhi, and many others may just want a better way of living.
 Anything is possible with the right practice.
 For a yogi, the goal may be a yogic trance.
 For the mantrin, the goal may be to invoke the latent power of the mantra.
-For the worldly, it may just be acquisition of material wealth.
-For the ill, it may be to regain his physical health.
+For the worldly, it may just be the acquisition of material wealth.
+For the ill, it may be to regain physical health.
 Whatever your goal may be, it is important to have one and carry out the practices accordingly.